 - The Michigan Marching Band was the first big 10 band to perform for an NFL Super Bowl game (Super Bowl VII, Los Angeles, 1973).
 The band also performed for Super Bowl XVI at the Pontiac Silverdome (1982).

-- One of the many highlights of the 1999 season will be the Homecoming game against Minnesota on November 1.
+- One of the many highlights of the season will be the Homecoming game.
 As many as 350 Band Alumni are expected to return to the gridiron for their annual "Blast from the Past."

 - On January 1, 1983, the Michigan Marching Band became the first recipient of the Louis Sudler National Intercollegiate Marching Band Trophy.
 The Sudler Trophy is awarded annually to a college marching band of particular excellence.
 The trophy was the idea of Louis Sudler, a Chicago realtor and vice-chairman of the John Phillip Sousa Foundation.
 The selection of the Michigan Band as the first recipient was made through a ballot sent to 700 college marching band directors, as well as sportswriters and television commentators.
 The final selection was made by a panel of twenty marching band directors from around the country.